Modcrab/Brew_With_A_View/smoke_test.md

 - check that meditation refills health on lower difficulties
 - check meditation is interrupted by combat
 - check advancing time is interrupted by combat
+- try and open meditation when swinging your sword (by all four means)
+- try and open meditation when on roach (by all four means)
+- try and open meditation in combat (by all four means)

 ### Alchemy
 - check you can't craft alchemy items outside of meditation